NickLitwinow/XLSXAssembler_Public/README.md

 This project was built using these technologies.

 - Python
+- Airflow
+- Cron
+- Redis
 - Pandas
 - Openpyxl
 - PyQT5
-- Excel
-- JB PyCharm
+- Docker

 ## Features

 **🚀 Efficient ETL Process**

-Automates the extraction, transformation, and loading (ETL) of data from multiple Excel files.\
+Automates the extraction, transformation, and loading (ETL) of data from multiple Excel files using Airflow.\
 (Only specific excel structure)

 **📊 Advanced Data Processing**